joey3001/C-Bakery/README.md

             dotnet --version

-    if C# & .NET Core are downloaded, the .NET Core version number will be presented.
+    - if C# & .NET Core are downloaded, the .NET Core version number will be presented.
 An example of this is as follows :

             2.2.203

-    If no version number is presented, visit [this website](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.203-windows-x64-installer) to download C# & .NET Core.
+    - If no version number is presented, visit [this website](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.203-windows-x64-installer) to download C# & .NET Core.
 Once the download is complete, you can execute "dotnet --version" in your terminal again to verify its successful installation.

 5. dotnet script REPL
     - The dotnet script REPL allows you to run compiled code one line at a time.
 To install dotnet script enter the following command into your terminal program (only do this after completing step 1 above) :

             dotnet tool install -g dotnet-script

-#### Please follow these instructions to clone this project using git commands in the terminal.
+#### To clone this project using git commands in the terminal :

 1. Open your terminal program and use the cd command to navigate to the directory in which you wish to clone this project.
 2. Use [this link](https://github.com/joey3001/CSharpBakery) go to this project's repository on github.
 Click on the green button labeled "code" towards the right side of the page's center.
 Click on the HTTPS option and copy the presented URL.